Take It

 "Take It" is a song by Australian house music producer Dom Dolla.
 It was released in July 2018.

-At the ARIA Music Awards of 2019, the song was nominated for ARIA Award for Best Dance Release.
+At the ARIA Music Awards of 2019, the song was nominated for Best Dance Release.

 At the APRA Music Awards of 2020, the song was nominated for Most Performed Dance Work of the Year.

 Reception

 Billboard called the song "one spicy funk jam" saying "The Australian producer's runaway hit uses trippy melodies, jackin' rhythm and toe-curling synth bass to burrow into your brain and make your whole body move."